OpenSSL Corporation · Conference Prague · Edition № 02

 Three tracks, three nights, the people you came to Prague to meet.

 Keynotes, deep-dives, and the closing panel across three tracks at the Diplomat.
 Coffee and lunch on the garden terrace.
-Wednesday on the Vltava; Thursday at the Pilsner Urquell cellars.
+Tuesday night on the Vltava, and more evenings to come.
 The hallway track that makes the trip worth it.

 What's included